DDriggs00/mavlinkinterface/docs/active/gripperClose.md

 # gripperClose( time, execMode \<optional> )

-Power the gripper arm closed for *time* seconds
+Power the gripper arm closed for *time* seconds.
+Closing the gripper from a fully open position is 1.75 sec

 ## Parameters

 time (float):
 > The number of seconds to send the "close" signal to the gripper arm
-> This has a resolution of 1/4 sec.
+> This has a resolution of 0.25 sec.
 > Closing the gripper from a fully open position is 1.75 sec

 execMode (string, optional):